Turtledover/DistributedMarket/README.md

 * First cd to the root directory of this repo, and start a container by running the command `docker run -v <absolute_path_to_scripts_directory>:/scripts -it ubuntu /bin/bash`.
 * Before the user machine is added, make sure you run the command `docker network connect distributedmarket_static-network <container_id>` so that the user machine can access other docker containers.
 * Install the python package in the new ubuntu container: `apt update && apt install python3-pip -y`.
-* Manually run the `init_cluster.py` script to add the master node to the database.
 * Manually run the `init_worker.py` script to add user machine to the cluster.
 * [TBD] The first connection with master node required yes/no. (current config is not very secure)
 - [TBD] The subprocess.Popen() based ssh session may fail randomly.